timmylott/clickhouse-adhoc-file-analysis/README.md

 SELECT * FROM file ('flights-1m.parquet')
 SELECT * FROM file ('states.csv')
 ```
 That creates a file called `00_user_files_select.sql` in user_files with select statements for the files in that directory.
-The file has more than what is show above, that is just to give an indicator that it actually did something.
+The file has more than what is shown above, that is just to give an indicator that it actually did something.

 ## 00_generate_select.command
 As mentioned above this is a bash script that when executed create select statements for all the files located in the user_files directory into a file called `00_user_files_select.sql`.